Traditional Persuasion Is Saturated. Now What?

 The Data Most Organizations Still Undervalue

-In the tightest elections and advocacy fights, persuasion is rarely the constraint.
+In the tightest advocacy efforts, persuasion is rarely the real constraint.

 The difference between winning and losing is often measured in thousands, sometimes hundreds of votes.
-And yet, most political and advocacy programs continue to optimize around the same two levers: persuasion universes and high-propensity base turnout.
+And yet most advocacy programs continue to optimize around the same two levers: persuasion universes and high-propensity base turnout.

-Those matter.
-But once those programs are saturated, something else determines the margin.
+Those levers matter.
+But once they are saturated, something else determines the margin.
 And most organizations are not looking for it.

 The Margin Reality

-When you account for those efforts, there is still a measurable population of voters who are already aligned on specific issues, registered but inconsistent in turnout, located disproportionately in competitive geographies, and rarely prioritized because they do not score as persuasion targets.
+When you account for those efforts, a measurable population remains.
+These are voters who are already aligned on specific issues, registered but inconsistent in turnout, located disproportionately in competitive geographies, and rarely prioritized because they do not score as persuasion targets.

 That population is not small.
 In many competitive districts, it exceeds the margin needed to win.
-And yet it remains one of the most undervalued strategic assets in the electorate.
+Yet it remains one of the most undervalued strategic assets.

 The Strategic Mistake